jessitron/jessitron.com/_posts/2012-03-15-git-happens.md

 video: http://vimeo.com/46010208
 slides: http://prezi.com/xgvurwyq1mrk/git-happens-jdd/
 ---
-Let's face it: DVCS is here to stay.
-But what's the point?
-There's a million tutorials on the internet that tell you what to type in Git, but not why!
-Go one level deeper: A few straightforward concepts and some pictures, and git will magically make sense.
-Learn how to use DVCS to tell the story of your project.
-You'll get the point of all those extra steps in committing and updating; erase some Subversion-related preconceptions; and grasp the purpose of fast-forward merge, cherry-pick, and rebase.
+Git: it's all the rage in source control.
+You may use it, but do you understand it?
+There are a million tutorials out there to tell you what to type, but not why.
+This talk will show you in pictures what's going on behind the scenes in git.
+Those esoteric spells you've been typing will make sense, and you'll know how to untangle your commit history when you get your repo in a knot.